jumpnow/jumpnowtek-site/_posts/2017-01-17-Compiling-Raspberry-Pi-Overlays-with-Buildroot.md

     /mnt/overlays/pwm-2chan-with-clk.dtbo  /mnt/overlays/pwm.dtbo

-An advantage with this approach is I can now use the same kernel patches I've been using with Yocto.
+Another advantage with this approach is I can use the same kernel patches I've been using with [Yocto][jumpnow-rpi-yocto].

 The changes to **linux.mk** aren't very big, but it's understandable if this won't be acceptable to the Buildroot community.